Graduate Fellowships in Health Promotion and Management

 - If you are granted a fellowship, you will not be eligible for any other discounts or scholarships.

-- If you are admitted into the traditional program but not offered a fellowship, you will automatically be considered for a Dean scholarship.
+- If you are admitted into the traditional program but not offered a fellowship, you may be considered for a Dean scholarship.

 - If you are originally awarded a scholarship and then are given a fellowship placement, you will no longer receive the merit scholarship.
 The fellowship will replace any other discounts.